JulianVidal/AGDA_HTML/reports/index.md

 Write to Rami about my supervisor suggested that I make my github repository available to to you.
 Mention that the project started on github and move to gitlab.
 Section about how to use cli.

+# 21 - Pre-Meeting Report

+Finished the remaining sections, implementation, test, evaluation and conclusion.
+The sub-section naming was changed for clarity, and the Mathstodon thread is cited.
+The literature review contains a section summarizing the MLFMF paper along with their explanation and use of s-expressions.
+The design section has a sub-section describing the compilation strategies and the implementation goes over how the CLI applies those strategies.

+The evaluation section contains a section about limitations of each cli and the conclusion has a section about improvements and future work.
+In the implementation section details about each query and the corresponding command were added.
+The usage text from the CLI was also added to the report.

+# 21 - Post-Meeting Report
+# 21 - Notes